I visited this swimming spot on Pinniger Rd with a group of friends in the late 1980s and again in the early 2000s,

 Camping is available at various locations in Lake Eildon National Park, which is managed by Parks Victoria, as well

 as a caravan park in town, and houseboats for hire on the lake.
-If you are planning to stay overnight in the area you can also try
+If you are planning to stay overnight in the area near this former swimming spot, you can also try

 Nearby attractions: Snobs Creek Falls